sundowndev/interview-v2/README.md

 # interview-v2

-Simple REST API application based on Expressjs to fetch blog posts with custom endpoints and responses.
+Simple REST API application based on Expressjs to fetch blog posts and users from an external API with custom endpoint and response.

 ### Installation (docker)